rage/programming-23/data/part-5/3-dictionary.md

 Please write a function named `add_movie(database: list, name: str, director: str, year: int, runtime: int)`, which adds a new movie object into a movie database.

-The database is a list, and each movie object on the list is a dictionary.
+The database is a list, and each movie object in the list is a dictionary.
 The dictionary should contain the following keys.

 * name
 * director